IsaacScript/isaacscript/packages/docs/docs/main/custom-stages.md

 This is a 2x2 room.
 When IsaacScript goes to replace this room, it will look through your rooms for a matching room - a 2x2 room with only doors on the left and right sides.
 If it doesn't find any, then it will revert to just use _any_ 2x2 room.
 If it can't find any 2x2 rooms, then it will give up, and leave the room as-is, and generate an error message in the console.

-Thus, this means that if you want to have 100% custom rooms generated for your custom stage, you must have at least one room for every room shape.
+This means that if you want to have 100% custom rooms generated for your custom stage, you must have at least one room for every room shape.

 #### Saving Your Work